evandocarmo/ContactsManager/README.md

 The sctucture of the database ca be imported using the **BASIC.sql** file, located at **assets/database/** folder.
 Due to the usual updates, more **.sql** files are added in the same folder, to have the most updated version of the utility, import them as well, following the date order on the file names.

+### Cofiguration

+## .htaccess

+The "RewriteBase" parameter on **.htaccess** file should always point to the base directory of the application, from the root folder assigned by the web server.

 ## Last Words

 This is a MIT licensed project.
 Have fun. **:)**